simstoica/nmr_meta_parser/README.md

                         Level of information to be given in the logs (default: info) --nmr-csv-name NMR_CSV_NAME
-                        File name of the summary CSV with metadta (default: )
+                        File name of the summary CSV with metadta (default: ) --max-depth MAX_DEPTH
+                        Max depth level of the experiment folder with respect to the requested folder. (default: 4) --analyse-localy ANALYSE_LOCALY
+                        Use to investigate the metadata on the local folder.If set to y, the system will only analyse the metadata locally without looking at any irods environment (default: n)

 ```
 When both the `--irods-env-file` and `--irods-auth-file` are empty, the script will automatically select the current active irods connection.
 Alternatively, one can provide a corresponding pair `--irods-env-file` and `--irods-auth-file`